jeno5980515/interview/README.md

 ## Web
 * Different between session, cookie and localstorage?
 * Compare WebSocket, Polling, Long-Polling and Streaming.
+* Explain REST.
+* Different between GET and POST.

 ## Front-end
 * How to improve the perfornamce?